aquasecurity/cloud-security-remediation-guides/en/aws/configservice/config-service-enabled.md

 1. Log in to the AWS Management Console.
 2. Select the "Services" option and search for AWS Config. </br> <img src="/resources/aws/configservice/config-service-enabled/step2.png"/>
 3. If the AWS console redirects to "Get Started" page then the Config Service is not enabled in the selected region. </br> <img src="/resources/aws/configservice/config-service-enabled/step3.png"/>
-4. Repeat steps number 2 - 3 to verify "Config Service" is enabled or not in the other regions. </br>
+4. Repeat step number 2 - 3 to verify "Config Service" is enabled or not in the other regions. </br>
 5. Navigate on "AWS Config" and click on the "Get Started" button. </br> <img src="/resources/aws/configservice/config-service-enabled/step5.png"/>
 6. On the "Settings" page under the "Resource types to record" select both "Record all resources supported in this region" to track configuration changes for all AWS resource and "Include global resources" to include any type of global AWS resource such as "AWS IAM resource".</br> <img src="/resources/aws/configservice/config-service-enabled/step6.png"/>
 7. Under the "AWS Config role" choose the "Use an existing AWS Config service-linked role".</br> <img src="/resources/aws/configservice/config-service-enabled/step7.png"/>